tcosolutions/betterscan/README.md

 ## Cloud

-Cloud and Kubernetest (scaling) installation:
+Cloud and Kubernetes (scaling) installation:

 If your connection is not fast and/or you have no server.